I Need To Drive

 - Requesting another person to start a vehicle with a BAIID to enable you to operate the vehicle

 If you have committed a violation resulting in the cancellation of the MDDP, your summary suspension will be extended or you will be re-suspended for a period of twice the suspension’s original length (including any extensions of suspension that you may have received).
 During the period of any extension or re-suspension, driving privileges are only available by means of a RDP issued after an administrative hearing before the Secretary of State, which require the completion of an alcohol/drug evaluation and all treatment and/or education requirements

 How Long Is My DUI Suspension

 Your license will be suspended for six (6) months if you are a first offender and under implied consent you submitted to chemical testing (breath, blood, urine), and your test resulted in .08 or higher, or another positive testing criteria.
 Your license will be suspended for twelve (12) months if you are a first offender and you refused to submit to chemical testing (breath, blood, urine).
 This applies only to first offenders.
 The law did not change for repeat offenders.

 The suspension of your license will start on the 46th day from the date of the sworn report, a document that the police officer submits to the Secretary of State.

-It is in your interest to file a petition asking the court to rescind your suspension.
-Contact Jack L. Zaremba today at (815) 740-4025 to file your petition.
+It is in your interest to file a petition asking the court to rescind your statutory suspension in order to avoid the MDDP.
+Contact Jack L. Zaremba today at (815) 740-4025 to file your petition with the court.
 As a Former Will County DUI Prosecutor I have handled a multitude of hearings on these petitions.
 Our goal is to win the hearing on your petition and to kick out your suspension.
 You have a limited amount of time to file your petition, so contact our office today at (815) 740-4025.